jdreaver/rust-os/README.md

   - Nuke old block iteration code in ext2 now that write and read don't need it
   - Test that reading indirect block works (can this be made an integration test? make a huge file in the test ext2 volume and assert some value at a deep offset.
 Have a TODO to do a write than a read as part of the integration test)
   - Clean up and refactor new `read`/`write` code and write tests.
 In particular, I don't like all of the inline byte/offset <-> block math.
 Put that in some tested pure functions.
-- BUG: when running shell in batch mode (e.g. `mount 2; exec /bin/hello`), it is not uncommon to see switch to idle task forever.
-I think the problem is a race condition in the virtio-block sleeping code, or even in the primitives we use to sleep while waiting.
-  - NEXT ACTION: Either avoid allocations in interrupts or build our own allocator that disabled interrupts.
-  - PROBLEM: This seems to be a deadlock.
-When it happens in GDB I run `thread apply all where` and I see they are all spinning
-    - Three way lock between internal linked_list allocator spin lock, and scheduler lock.
-One task doing `run_scheduler`, one doing linked list alloc in a virtio-block interrupt, and one doing both (`remove_killed_pending_tasks` does allocations on `Vec` I guess)
-      - I think one problem is the internal linked list allocator spin lock doesn't disable interrupts.
-Maybe we shouldn't be doing allocations in interrupts.
-      - In fact I'm not uncertain a single task didn't deadlock itself.
-It was doing userspace setup, which requires allocations, and then a virtio-lock interrupt came in, which also did allocations.
-  - Actually quite easy to repro with GDB when I was running `make run-debug CMDLINE='mount 2; exec async 4 /bin/primes 2000'`
-    - Even easier repro is to just turn off `accel=kvm`
-  - Debug ideas:
-    - Add some "sleep timeout" when waiting on mutex and spinlock to make this easier to debug.
-    - Have tasks record all the spinlocks and mutexes they are holding so we can dump them
 - Tests: Add thorough unit test suite we can trigger with shell command.
   - Consider combining all crates into kernel again now that we support tests
     - Make sure the bitmap-alloc proptest tests are still useful!
 Force a few failures.
 I'm a bit worried that proptest w/ no_std and panic == abort isn't useful